ddng-io/manifesto/README.md

 to billions of people.
 Yet, the most important decisions in our society are made through numerous layers and filters.
 Our so called "representative democracies".

-we select politicians, with X year feedback cycle

 Somehow, the system of selecting a universal representative for a fixed-term became completely self-evident.
 Every few years, we get to pick one of a few chosen people who we barely know to speak in our stead on topics ranging from day-care to fighter yets.